StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/tags/about-tags.md

 # About Tags

-Tags allow to categorize cases in TheHive.
+Tags allow to put labels on cases, alerts, and observables in TheHive.

-Either from the taxonomie
-Or custom tags
+## Sources

+Tags car be created in two ways in TheHive:

+* From an imported taxonomy
+* Manually directly in cases, alerts, and observables

+All

 Taxonomy de MISP je crois